 Alhamdulillah, we're at over 850 supporters.
 Help us get to 900 supporters this month.
 All it takes is a small gift from a reader like you to keep us going, for just $2 / month.

 David Chmielewski is a recent graduate of Princeton University, where he majored in English and focused on decolonial theory and critical thought and was involved in the movement for Palestinian liberation on campus.
-In the 2024-2025 academic year he will serve as a Fulbright English Teaching Assistant in Kosovo.
+In the 2024-2025 academic year he will teach English at a university in Kosovo.